GiovFiordeponti/PlasterSafe/Design/README.md

 For each persona we develop a storyboard, i.e. a concrete situation where our application can solve one or many needs by the interested person.

 ### Archivist Storyboard
 Annette sits at her desk and catalogs new artifacts that come and leave the museum.
-She must keeps track if a statue is moved to a different museum for a temporary exhibit and, in such case, how to arrange the transportation with the affiliated *couriers* of the museum.
-After each movement, she needs to compile a *condition report* of the statue to be sure that after each movement the statue does not present any damage at all.
+In particular, she need to manage the transfer of a plaster statue frome Rome to Venice.
+She needs to arrange the transportation with the affiliated *courier* of the museum.
+After each movement, she needs to compile a *condition report* of the statue to be sure that the statue does not present any damage at all.
 ### Security Storyboard
 Jamie is one the museum's courier.
 It was assigned to manage a statue movement from Rome to Venice, where a plaster needs to be shown at a temporary exhibition about the ancient Etruscan Age.
 He needs to be in the same truck where the statue will be placed, and be sure that during the journey across Italy  manages the influx of visitors to preserve the stability of the statues.
 Given the size of the museum and the presence of many visitors, it is difficult to check the different areas of the museum at the same time.
 If a statue is moved, he cannot know where the statue is currently located.